speakeasy-api/openapi-directory/SDKs/amazonaws.com/neptune/2014-10-31/python/README.md

 * `post_delete_db_parameter_group` - Deletes a specified DBParameterGroup.
 The DBParameterGroup to be deleted can't be associated with any DB instances.
 * `post_delete_db_subnet_group` - <p>Deletes a DB subnet group.</p> <note> <p>The specified database subnet group must not be associated with any DB instances.</p> </note>
 * `post_delete_event_subscription` - Deletes an event notification subscription.
+* `post_delete_global_cluster` - Deletes a global database.
+The primary and all secondary clusters must already be detached or deleted first.
 * `post_describe_db_cluster_endpoints` - <p>Returns information about endpoints for an Amazon Neptune DB cluster.</p> <note> <p>This operation can also return information for Amazon RDS clusters and Amazon DocDB clusters.</p> </note>
 * `post_describe_db_cluster_parameter_groups` -  Returns a list of <code>DBClusterParameterGroup</code> descriptions.
 If a <code>DBClusterParameterGroupName</code> parameter is specified, the list will contain only the description of the specified DB cluster parameter group.
 * `post_describe_db_cluster_parameters` - Returns the detailed parameter list for a particular DB cluster parameter group.